ronald1195/Programming-Journal/Python Tutorial.md

 ------------------------------------------------------------------->

 <!-------- Just a small description at the top of my file --------->
+'''dif
-This is a small tutorial I put together for whomever wants to get started with Python and has no previous experience.
+# This is a small tutorial I put together for whomever wants to get started with Python and has no previous experience.
+'''

 <!-----------------------------------------------------------------
 # Installations : I'm using a mac